The UNC Policy Manual

 A. The Board of Governors will allocate $352,000 each year for the Awards for Teaching Excellence with approximately one half of the fund ($217,500) to be used each year for a System-wide awards program and the other half ($134,500) to be used for allocations to campuses for teaching awards.

-B. Each year the chair of the Board of Governors will appoint a special committee, or designate a standing committee such as the Committee on Personnel and Tenure, to provide coordination and oversight for the teaching awards programs.
+B. Each year the chair of the Board of Governors will appoint a special committee, or designate a standing committee such as the Committee on University Personnel, to provide coordination and oversight for the teaching awards programs.

 C. The program of awards will be evaluated and revised periodically.